microsoft/MixedRealityToolkit-Unity/Documentation/MRTK_Configuration_Dialog.md

 - MS HRTF Spatializer

-Microsoft Windows spatializer the is provided by Unity as part of the Windows Mixed Reality and Windows XR Platform packages.
+Microsoft Windows spatializer that is provided by Unity as part of the Windows Mixed Reality and Windows XR Platform packages.

 - Resonance Audio